fyrus7/FYRUS_LM_FlashMeter/README.md

 # ATTENTION!
-The Software will store last value metered.
-Therefor, the second time you press metering button, it actually show the last value stored.
-Meter twice to get a new value.
+The Software will store last value metered to EEPROM.
+Therefor, the second time you press metering button, it actually show the last value stored before.
+Meter twice to get a precise new value.

-#

-- the Software is based from various online project, combining into one with major fixing & optimizations.